Hamburger Menu Button

 Registered Professional Planners (RPPs) have the education, ethics and experience to help guide the public, elected officials and the private sector on the journey to inspired communities.
 The Ontario Professional Planners Institute is the recognized voice of RPPs and the planning profession and has the mandate to grant the RPP designation.

-The Spring/Summerissue of Y Magazine is now available to read.
-Log in to learn more about Demographics and/or subscribe today!
+The Fall issue of Y Magazine is now available to read.
+Log in to learn more about Resiliency and Recovery from COVID-19 and/or subscribe today!

 OPPI is facilitating access to resources and learning on Indigenous topics through the creation of a curated list of resources.
 The list is a great starting point fo...